trycatchburger/sitasi/DEPLOY_TO_CPANEL.md

 ## Setting Up a Subdirectory (Alternative to Subdomain)

-If you prefer to run the Skripsi Submission System in a subdirectory of your main domain (e.g., `yourdomain.com/skripsi`) instead of a subdomain, follow these steps:
+If you prefer to run the Skripsi Submission System in a subdirectory of your main domain (e.g., `yourdomain.com/sitasi`) instead of a subdomain, follow these steps:

 ### Step 1: Create the Subdirectory

 1. In cPanel, go to the "Files" section
 2. Click on "File Manager"
 3. Navigate to your `public_html` directory
-4. Create a new directory for your application (e.g., `skripsi`)
+4. Create a new directory for your application (e.g., `sitasi`)
 5. This will be the base directory for your application

 ### Step 2: Deploy to the Subdirectory